 Depending on the degree of formality in the email you’re drafting—old-timey letter-writing structure tends to diminish over a series of back-and-forth replies—there might be a few good places to pop in a thanks while wrapping up.

-1 You can show your appreciation as part of a closing line.
+1 Show your appreciation as part of a closing line

 The closing line tends to encapsulate a key takeaway from your message, as in this example: